 ――How did those around you react to the new company name?

-We officially decided and announced the name TC Shinko Real Estate in September 2021.
+We officially decided and announced the name TC Kobelco Real Estate Co., Ltd. in September 2021.
 We informed the executives and employees of each group company and decided on the logo, so I now feel rather relieved.
 In selecting the logo, we conducted an internal questionnaire survey and reflected the opinions of executives and other employees.
 Also, our staff took the time to check the logo for various cases.

 With the name change and its bearing “TC,” we are renewing our commitment to improving the recognition of Tokyo Century itself in the Kansai region and further promoting cooperation with the Group’s various services and businesses.